 Mutton keema curry or keema masala is a delicious easy-to-make mutton keema recipe.
-It is basically an Indian-style minced lamb or goat meat curry cooked in ghee & oil with a spicy masala-based gravy.
-Quite similar to the North Indian-style mutton masala recipe.
+Mutton keema curry is basically an Indian-style minced lamb or goat meat curry cooked in ghee & oil with a spicy masala-based gravy.
+This keema curry is quite similar to the North Indian-style mutton masala recipe.
 In our Bengali language, this spicy keema curry is simply described as mutton keema kosha.
 This mutton mince curry goes best with homemade roti, chapati & paratha.
-However, it can be served with naan, kulcha, and tandoori roti too.
-Even you can have this dish with plain white rice, pulao, or Biryani.
+However, can serve this keema curry with naan, kulcha, and tandoori roti too.
+Even you can have this keema masala with plain white rice, pulao, or Biryani.

 What is keema or mince?